0xSero/partisia-docs/docs/pbc-fundamentals/bridging-byoc-by-sending-transactions.md

 **Withdraw X ETH from PBC account A**

-1. Add a pending withdrawal on PBC by invoking the action _Withdrawal_:
+1. Add a pending withdrawal on PBC by invoking the action _Withdrawal_ on the [ETH withdrawal oracle contract on PBC](https://dashboard.partisiablockchain.com/info/contract/043b1822925da011657f9ab3d6ff02cf1e0bfe0146):

 ```JAVA
 public Withdrawal(